 This was my opportunity as a “fresh out of college” individual to get some quality face time with businesses we work with and owners who don’t always have time for chit-chat.
 In doing so we visited the Van Berkum Nursery booth where co-owner Leslie Van Berkum greeted us with open arms and a warm smile.
 Leslie is a perfect example of what Van Berkum is all about.
 Simply put, Van Berkum gives the customer what they want.

 On to the next event before our 2 o’clock lecture, we visited the Thompson School live patio build, led by instructor and hardscape specialist Bill Gardocki.
 Bill is a pro when it comes to working effectively and efficiently.
 It was amazing to witness what two collegial craftsmen could accomplish with the proper instruction and tools.

 The 2 o’clock lecture “Plant Extroverts: Wonderful Woodies and Praiseworthy Perennials” was led by Jared Barnes, Ph.
-D, an assistant professor at Stephen F. Austin University in Nacogdoches, Texas.
+D, an assistant professor at Stephen F. Austin University.
 Jared’s high energy turned what some might consider nothing more than a review of a Plant ID class into an interesting, well-organized presentation.
 In actuality, it is a practical time of year for review and doing so gets one enthused for the upcoming growing season.

 In the spirit of saving the Grows experience for others to imagine and experience for themselves, I’ll skip the specifics of the Friday lectures but quickly note their value and extending that notion to the overarching theme of New England Grows.